Asplöven HC

-Asplöven HC is an ice hockey club from Haparanda, Sweden, playing in Sweden's third tier league Hockeyettan.
-They play their home games at the Arena Polarica, which seats 1500 spectators.
+Asplöven HC was an ice hockey club from Haparanda, Sweden, they last played in Sweden's third tier league Hockeyettan.
+They played their home games at the Arena Polarica, which seats 1500 spectators.
+Asplöven used to play in the Swedish 2nd level of ice hockey, HockeyAllsvenskan.

 History

 Asplöven HC were founded on 14 April 1972.
 Asplöven were promoted to HockeyAllsvenskan for the 2012–13 season, after Borås HC was relegated due to that club's financial troubles.